nodeca/js-yaml/README.md

 In node.js JS-YAML automatically registers handlers for `.yml` and `.yaml` files.
 You can load them just with `require`.
-That's mostly equivalent to calling `load()` on fetched content of a file.
+That's mostly equivalent to calling `safeLoad()` on fetched content of a file.
 Just with one string!

 ``` javascript
 require('js-yaml');